 Green Building - Green Architecture Building Low-Cost, High-Efficiency Houses

-By any reasonable measure, I cannot call myself an architect, since I've never taken any architecture or engineering classes, and I've never learned to draw conventional blueprints.
+Technically, I'm not an architect, since I've never taken architecture or engineering classes, and I've never learned to draw conventional blueprints.
 On the other hand, I've done enough building to develop my own distinctive style, philosophy, building methods, and preferred materials.
 In short, I believe that a house should be made of local materials and built to last for centuries.
 It should enhance our connection with nature without bulldozing virgin land for construction, and it should maximize energy-efficiency on a shoestring budget.
 I don't believe in mortgage payments, thermostats, or utility bills.

-My preferred medium is stone masonry, which is definitely not the cheapest, fastest, or greenest method of construction, at least in the short term.
-But I really like the look and feel of stonework.
+My preferred medium is stone masonry, which is not the cheapest, fastest, or greenest method of construction, at least in the short term.
+However, I really like the look and feel of stonework.
 Stone masonry is the stuff of castles and cottages, of houses that have been around for centuries or will be.
-Our own house is built with 2.7 billion year old metamorphic gneiss, rock that started out as ancient sandstone, before being heated, compressed, crystallized and sometimes twisted, deep in the bowels of the earth.
+Our own house is built with 2.7 billion-year-old metamorphic gneiss, rock that started out as ancient sandstone, before being heated, compressed, crystallized and sometimes twisted deep in the bowels of the earth.
 This stuff has been around long enough to negate the need for any warranty.
 It will last long enough for me!

-I don't care much for the veneer of stonework often laid up the side of many modern buildings, which has the look, but not the substance or structural support of a real stone wall.
+I don't care much for veneer stonework that is often laid up the side of many modern buildings.
+It has the look, but not the substance or structural support of a real stone wall.
 I primarily work with slipform stone masonry, using forms to guide the stonework.
 Stones are placed inside the forms, pushed up against the formwork.
-The space behind the rocks is filled with concrete and rebar, resulting in a hybrid stone and concrete wall, as demonstrated in our Slipform Stone Masonry DVD, which can be insulated by a wide variety of schemes, as detailed in my book Living Homes: Stone Masonry, Log, and Strawbale Construction.
+The space behind the rocks is filled with concrete and rebar, resulting in a hybrid stone and concrete wall, as demonstrated in our Slipform Stone Masonry DVD.
+The walls can be insulated by a wide variety of schemes, as detailed in my book Living Homes: Stone Masonry, Log, and Strawbale Construction.

-I also like to incorporate stone masonry inside the home, along with log framing, natural wood work, and handmade tile floors, so that a home becomes a rich, tactile environment to live in, rather than a mere box with glaring white flat walls and ceilings.
-And most of all, I feel that a greenhouse is a necessity in a northern climate, making it possible to enjoy a little piece of summer all winter long.
-I especially enjoy taking my breakfast out into our greenhouse on a sunny morning.
+I like to incorporate stone masonry inside the home, along with log framing, natural wood work, and handmade tile floors, so that a home becomes a rich, tactile environment to live in, rather than a mere box with boring flat white walls and ceilings.
+I also feel that a greenhouse is a necessity in a northern climate, making it possible to enjoy a little piece of summer all winter long.
+I especially enjoy taking my breakfast out into our greenhouse on sunny mornings.
 The greenhouse smells entirely tropical when the orange tree blooms!

 Construction took quite a few years, since we started the project with very little money and even less construction experience.
 But ultimately, we built a reasonably efficient 2,300 square foot passive solar stone and log home in the 1990s for $23,000 or about $10 a square foot, as detailed in my article Building a House on Limited Means.
 Later, I installed solar panels to generate all of our electricity from sunlight, as described in my article We've Gone Solar!
 Surplus electricity is fed to the grid, running the meter backwards.
 This gives us a credit from which we can draw off the grid at night or on cloudy days.